 Instancing Mesh LOD

-This section covers how to apply LOD to Instancing Mesh, which renders massive amounts of objects.
-LOD for InstancingMesh calculates the distance for each instance in parallel inside the GPU Shader, so there is almost no CPU overhead even when applying LOD to tens of thousands of objects.
+This section covers how to apply LOD to Instancing Mesh, which is used for rendering massive amounts of objects.
+LOD for InstancingMesh calculates the distance for each instance in parallel within the GPU Shader.
+This means there is virtually no CPU overhead, even when applying LOD to tens of thousands of objects.

 1. How it Works

-When LOD is registered to an InstancingMesh, Sub Draw Calls equal to the number of LODs may be created internally.
-However, through rendering pipeline optimization, the GPU determines the camera distance of each instance and references the appropriate geometry buffer for drawing.
+When LOD is registered to an InstancingMesh, Sub-Draw Calls equal to the number of LOD levels may be created internally.
+However, through rendering pipeline optimization, the GPU determines the camera distance for each instance and references the appropriate geometry buffer for rendering.

 2. Usage